jasonrandrews/arm-software-developers/content/en/cloud/mongodb/_index.md

 ## Pre-requisites

-* An [Arm based instance](/cloud/platforms) from an appropriate cloud service provider
+* An [Arm based instance](/cloud/providers) from an appropriate cloud service provider.

 This learning path has been verified on AWS EC2 and Oracle cloud services.